 To learn more about the latest news regarding the new bag policy, visit nfl.com/allclear.

 There will be two bag check locations for Sunday's game located at the North and South entrances of Oracle Arena.
-There will be a $5 charge for any checked bag.
+There will be a $10 charge for any bag checked.
+Bag check is controlled and operated by AEG*.
 A free one gallon plastic bag will be provided to transfer any items permitted into the Coliseum.